 The catastrophic implications of such tactical attacks drive the continued corresponding advancements in cybersecurity.
-But before you spend additional money tacking on to your existing security stack — or outsourcing management of it to a Managed Security Service Provider (MSSP) — here are four simple, free or inexpensive suggestions on how to fortify your systems just by properly configuring your existing technology and fully using the tools that come with your operating system.
+But before you spend additional money tacking on to your existing security stack — or outsourcing the management of it to a Managed Security Service Provider (MSSP) — here are four simple, free or inexpensive suggestions on how to fortify your systems, configuring your existing technology in a way that capitalizes the tools already embedded in your operating system.

 Introduce a Software Restriction Policy (SRP)

-There exists a widespread misbelief, especially in the Windows community, that a domain administrator should be responsible for controlling every machine on the domain.
-In truth, the admin was never intended for such wide-ranging privileges, and when networks are put together like this an attacker only needs to steal one set of credentials to gain privileged access to everything.
+There is a prevalent false belief, especially in the Windows community, that a domain administrator should control every machine in the domain.
+In truth, the admin role is not for such wide-ranging privileges, and when we put networks together in this manner, an attacker only needs to steal one set of credentials to gain privileged access to everything.
 For a more in-depth read, see protecting domain administrative credentials.

-An attacker needs to control multiple machines to do damage at a wide scale — and they’re only able to control multiple machines if the accounts they’re using are allowed to control them.
-To put it bluntly, having one account control your entire enterprise is a very high-risk move, and almost certainly unnecessary.
-Instead, enact a restricted groups policy that ensures no single account has access to multiple systems, and limits which accounts can access each system.
+An attacker needs to control multiple machines to do damage on a wide scale — and they can only control multiple machines if the hacked accounts have permission to control them.
+To put it bluntly, having one account control your entire enterprise is a very unnecessary high-risk move.
+Instead, enact a restricted group’s policy that ensures no single account has access to multiple systems, and places a limit on which account can access each system.

-Leverage the Antivirus capabilities of your endpoint OS
+Leverage the Antivirus (AV) capabilities of your endpoint OS